simonfromla/notes-on-notes/python/regular_expressions.md

 '$'|Match the end of the string or just before the newline at the end of the string, and in MULTILINE mode also matches before a newline
 '?'|Causes the resulting RE to match 0 or 1 repetitions of the preceding RE. ab? will match either ‘a’ or ‘ab’ '\\b'|Matches the empty string, but only at the beginning or end of a word.
 A word is defined as a sequence of Unicode alphanumeric or underscore characters, so the end of a word is indicated by whitespace or a non-alphanumeric, non-underscore Unicode character.
-'.'|(Dot) In default mode, match any character except a newline